 ISO 9000 is a family of internationally accepted standards that are used to measure the quality management system (QMS) followed by an organization.

-The main purpose of the standard is to provide a time-tested framework to help companies establish and follow a systematic approach for managing organizational processes for rendering consistent quality.
+The main purpose of the ISO 9000 standard is to provide a time-tested framework to help companies establish and follow a systematic approach for managing organizational processes for rendering consistent quality.

-Before you begin implementing your quality management system, purchase a copy of ISO 9000 and ISO 9001.
+Before you begin implementing your quality management system, purchase a copy of ISO 9000 and ISO 9001 Standards.
 Read them both and make yourself familiar with their language and concepts.
-Although it is written in a dense, formal language the clause titles in ISO 9001:2008 are fairly self-explanatory.
+Although it is written in a dense, formal language the clause titles in ISO 9001:2015 are fairly self-explanatory.

 ISO 9000 is often used to refer to a family of three standards: